MaSteinberg/aggregate/docs/rdf-template-development.md

 The following fields are exposed:
 + *topLevelModel* - Same model as in toplevel.ttl.mustache - Contains metadata about the form and the dataset.
 + *columnHeader* - **String** - Unique name of the current column.
 This might differ from the **label** displayed during the survey.
-+ *columnEntityIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the current column.
++ *columnIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the current column.

 This template file would usually contain triples that define one or more resources per column that the other template files can reference.
 Alternatively the template file may be left empty if there is no need for such column level resources.